 Not surprisingly, COVID-19 has changed most people’s idea of predictability.
 Event attendees who would’ve previously bought a ticket without cancellation concerns may not commit to such a purchase today.

 To ease anxiety about losing money on a ticket, consider offering ticket insurance as an add-on.
 Many attendees will jump at the chance to buy insurance that keeps them covered if life gets in the way of their attendance.
 Insurance is also a great way to soothe worries over inclement weather ruining an upcoming event.
 While most guests won’t use the insurance, you are selling peace of mind — a commodity that many are willing to pay extra for.

-Investing in Event Marketing
+Other Event Revenue Streams: Investing in Marketing

 While it can sting to part with money, investing in marketing is a must for organizers.
 Earning a strong event income relies on attendees and their willingness to make purchases.
-Events are more likely to attract attendees when there has been a healthy buzz generated in advance of the big day.
+Events are more likely to attract attendees when there has been big buzz generated in advance of the big day.

 One of the best places to increase visibility is online — and tools like Events.com EveryAd can help.
 Utilizing a marketing tool is a powerful way to drive awareness and boost ticket sales through well-placed ads.
 Ads give organizers the opportunity to promote exclusive offers, VIP experiences, and special merchandise to as many potential attendees as possible.

 Selling Immersive Event Experiences